7 of the prettiest palaces in the Netherlands

 3. The Markiezenhof, Bergen op Zoom

 The oldest city palace in the Netherlands, the Markiezenhof was once home to the Lords and Marquis of the region.
-Nowadays the beautiful palace houses an interesting museum which allows visitors to explore the history of the area from the mediaeval period right up to the present day.
+Nowadays the beautiful palace houses an interesting museum which allows visitors to explore the history of the area from the medieval period right up to the present day.

 Alongside the historical rooms, French garden and mediaeval architecture, the palace also houses a treasure trove of tens of thousands of historical items.
-There are various exhibitions and events that periodically take place at the palace throughout the year for visitors to enjoy, and the palace is a fabulous venue for a special dinner or a wedding
+There are various exhibitions and events that periodically take place at the palace throughout the year for visitors to enjoy, and the palace is a fabulous venue for a special dinner or a wedding.

 4. Paleis Soestdijk, Baarn